-Airport welcome by our Airport representative & transfer to hotel, briefing about Annapurna base camp trekking with officially arrangements.
+Airport welcome by our Airport representative & transfer to hotel, briefing about Annapurna base camp trekking with official arrangements.
 O/N stay at Kathmandu.

-After breakfast, check-out from hotel to depart for Pokhara enjoy a six hours beautiful drive to Pokhara.
-Arrive at Pokhara check-in hotel, After short refreshment move for Pokhara half day city tour Seti River, Devi’s fall, Gupteshowre Cave and Fewa Lake.
+After breakfast, check-out from the hotel to depart for Pokhara enjoy a six hours beautiful drive to Pokhara.
+Arrive at Pokhara check-in hotel, After a short refreshment move for Pokhara half-day city tour of Seti River, Devi’s fall, Gupteshowre Cave, and Fewa Lake.
 O/N stay at Hotel.

-After breakfast at hotel, you could drive by car for 1 and half hours to Nayapul.
+After breakfast, Drive by car for 1 and half hours to Nayapul.
 Then you start your trekking.
 The first part of your trek is easy passing through numerous small villages and settlements.
-Afterwards you could ascend gently to the final destination of the day.
-The majority people here are Gurung and their religion is Buddhist.
-They are engaged in agricultural activities, tourism business and some are employed in Gorkha and Indian regiments.
+Afterward, you could ascend gently to the final destination of the day.
+The majority of people here are Gurung and their religion is Buddhist.
+They are engaged in agricultural activities, tourism business, and some are employed in Gorkha and Indian regiments.

-After breakfast begin your trek, you could ascend steeply for the early 2 hours and then ascend gently passing through Ulleri (2070m.) and Banthanti, Magar villages.
-On the way, you could see good view of Machhapuchhare or Fish Tail (6997m.), Hiunchuli (6441m.), and Annapurna (7219m.) south.
+After breakfast begins your trek, you could ascend steeply for the early 2 hours and then ascend gently passing through Ulleri (2070m.) and Banthanti, Magar villages.
+On the way, you could see a good view of Machhapuchhare or Fish Tail (6997m.), Hiunchuli (6441m.), and Annapurna (7219m.) south.
 Now your trail is quite easier passing through rhododendron and shadowy trees and descends gently up to the final camp.
-You could see some of the wild life such as monkey and various species of birds.
+You could see some of the wildlife such as monkeys and various species of birds.

 Early morning trip to Poon Hill (3232m.) to enjoy the sunrise view over Mt.
 Dhaulagiri (8167m.), Tukuche Peak (6920m.), Nilgiri (6940m.), Varaha Shikhar (7847m.), Mt.
 Annapurna I (8091m.), Annapurna South (7219m.), Annapurna III (7855m.), Machhapuchhare (6993m.), Annapurna IV (7525m.), Annapurna II (7937m.), Lamjung Himal (6931m.) and other numerous snowcapped mountain peaks.
 After breakfast trek Ghorepani to Tadapani (2650 m.).
-After walking for almost one and half hour you reach Gurung Hill which has the splendid mountain views as Poon Hill.
+After walking for almost one and half hours you reach Gurung Hill which has splendid mountain views as Poon Hill.
 From here you follow small forests with rhododendron, bamboos until you reach Deurali.
 The trail goes steeply down through deep forests all the way to Banthati.
-It takes one hour from here to reach Tadapanil After breakfast trek from Ghorepani to Tadapani (2731m.) through the deep forests of rhododendrons, bamboos and oaks.
-En route, you frequently see waterfalls, rocks, wild animals, local birds and green scenarios.
-Tadapani is a small village surrounded by beautiful forests which grants you a magnificent view of Annapurna South, Hiunchuli, Fishtail, and Annapurna II and so on.
+It takes one hour from here to reach Tadapanil After breakfast trek from Ghorepani to Tadapani (2731m.) through the deep forests of rhododendrons, bamboos, and oaks.
+En route, you frequently see waterfalls, rocks, wild animals, local birds, and green scenarios.
+Tadapani is a small village surrounded by beautiful forests which grant you a magnificent view of Annapurna South, Hiunchuli, Fishtail, and Annapurna II, and so on.

 It takes about three hours.
-It is very easy trek by descending gently all the way through rhododendron, oak and other kinds of dense forests.
+It is a very easy trek by descending gently all the way through rhododendron, oak, and other kinds of dense forests.
 You could hear different kinds of birds chirping on the way.
-This is one of the popular destinations for the birds' lovers.
+This is one of the popular destinations for birds lovers.
 Ghandruk is a big Gurung village.
-There is a handicraft centre and Gurung museum.
-From this village you could see good views of Annapurna South, Hiunchuli, Gangapurna (7455m.), Annapurna III (7755m.) and Fishtail.
+There is a handicraft center and Gurung museum.
+From this village, you could see good views of Annapurna South, Hiunchuli, Gangapurna (7455m.), Annapurna III (7755m.), and Fishtail.

 Which takes about five hours.
 You trek gently ascend through bamboo forests with varieties of rhododendron and oak trees.
-The first town you reach is Dovan (2630m.) where there are few lodges and camp sites.
-Now you pass through muddy trail which traverses high above the river.
-There is debris of avalanches except during winter season.
-After short trek, you reach at Himalayan Hotel (2900m.), the town named after the Himalayan Hotel.
-Beyond it, the trail is steeply ascent up to Hinko Cave (3160m.), this named as a huge overhanging rock provides some protection against rain and avalanches.
-It takes approximately twenty minutes through normally ascent path to reach Deorali (3230m.)
+The first town you reach is Dovan (2630m.) where there are few lodges and campsites.
+Now you pass through a muddy trail that traverses high above the river.
+There is the debris of avalanches except during the winter season.
+After a short trek, you reach at Himalayan Hotel (2900m.), the town named after the Himalayan Hotel.
+Beyond it, the trail is a steep ascent up to Hinko Cave (3160m.), which this named a huge overhanging rock that provides some protection against rain and avalanches.
+It takes approximately twenty minutes through a normal ascent path to reach Deorali (3230m.)

-The path is descent up to Bamboo passing through forests with varieties of rhododendron, oaks and bamboo plants.
+The path is descent up to Bamboo passing through forests with varieties of rhododendron, oaks, and bamboo plants.
 After Bamboo, the trail goes steeply up to the Kuldi Ghar and now the trail is quite flat until you reach Sinuwa.
-You trek gradually descend to the Chhumrong Khola and you have to follow stone staircase for almost an hour to reach Chhumrong.
+You trek gradually descend to the Chhumrong Khola and you have to follow the stone staircase for almost an hour to reach Chhumrong.
 The last part of the trail is steeply down to Jhinudanda.
-From the town you should walk down for 20 minutes to reach Hot Spring at the bank of the Modi Khola.
-You can relax at Hot Spring.
+From the town, you should walk down for 20 minutes to reach Hot Spring at the bank of the Modi Khola.
+You can relax in Hot Spring.

 Which takes about five hours.
 The trail gradually descends all the way to Birethanti along the bank of Modi Khola.
-En route, you pass through forests, rice terraces, waterfalls and green scenarios.
-Birethanti is a small town with few lodges, shops and human settlements.
-Now you walk for almost twenty minutes through flat path upto Nayapul (New Bridge).
-Here you board vehicle to drive back to Pokhara which takes approximately one and half hours.
+En route, you pass through forests, rice terraces, waterfalls, and green scenarios.
+Birethanti is a small town with few lodges, shops, and human settlements.
+Now you walk for almost twenty minutes through a flat path up to Nayapul (New Bridge).
+Here you board the vehicle to drive back to Pokhara which takes approximately one and half hours.

-While driving from Pokhara to Kathmandu, you head up to Damauli, Dumre, Muglin and Kurintar where the Nepal's first Cable car is operated to reach to Manakamana Temple.
-En route, you could enjoy the mountain views, green sceneries, rice terrace fields, vegetable fields and people being engaged in their daily life activities. or You can also fly from Pokhara to Kathmandu which takes almost 30 minutes.
+While driving from Pokhara to Kathmandu, you head up to Damauli, Dumre, Muglin, and Kurintar where Nepal's first Cable car is operated to reach Manakamana Temple.
+En route, you could enjoy the mountain views, green sceneries, rice terrace fields, vegetable fields, and people being engaged in their daily life activities. or You can also fly from Pokhara to Kathmandu which takes almost 30 minutes.

-After breakfast, Relaxing/shopping with own activities than Blue Himalaya Tours Airport representative will drop to you Kathmandu international Airport for onward journeys or if you have time to stay in Nepal trip will arrange accordingly such as Chitwan jungle safari tour, Lumbini, Nagarkot tour, Rafting etc.
+After breakfast, Relaxing/shopping with your own activities than Blue Himalaya Tours Airport representative will drop to you Kathmandu international airport for onward journeys or if you have time to stay in Nepal trip will arrange accordingly such as Chitwan jungle safari tour, Lumbini, Nagarkot tour, Rafting, etc.

 Hi Nacool, Sorry for miss spell your name I spelled as per you taught me.
 Thank you very much for making our holiday fantastic.
 We got home safely back and getting use to adjust with daily life.
 I think you name must be ‘Yes cool’ instead of “Na cool”.
 You are a humorous and nice guy.
 We really enjoyed trekking with Maila Gurung.
 I hope definitely will come with my sister in two years doing similar challenge to Everest.
 Please forward me anyone who wants receives more information about Annapurna Base Camp trekking.
 Please convey my hello to Maila and Nar Bahadur.
 Liam wants you say hello to you.
 With love